ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 volume
-  The volume serial (VOLSER) where the data set resides.
+  The volume serial (VOLSER)is where the data set resides.
 The option is required only when the data set is not cataloged on the system.

+  When configured, the :ref:`zos_job_submit <zos_job_submit_module>` will try to catalog the data set for the volume serial.
+If it is not able to, the module will fail.
 Ignored for USS and LOCAL.

   | **required**: False
   | **type**: str